 We have something in the UK called Boxing day, which we agree is an odd name, so let us explain what Boxing Day is.
 It is celebrated on 26th December, the day after Christmas Day.
 And is often a bank holiday, if it doesn’t fall on the weekend, and a continuation of the festivities.

 The history of the day is steeped in our social class structure.
 In the past servants or tradesman that worked for wealthy families would receive a Christmas box from their employer which contained gifts.
 The box was a way of saying thanks for working throughout the year.
-Often Boxing Day was seen as Christmas Day for the working man who would be serving the rich on the 25th and would not get to celebrate Christmas with family members until the following day.
+Often the holiday was seen as Christmas Day for the working man who would be serving the rich on the 25th and would not get to celebrate Christmas with family members until the following day.
 But nowadays the tradition of the gift box no longer exists.
 Now it’s celebrated as a shopping holiday or one usually spent in front of the television eating loads of leftover food.